|

 Cause

-Microsoft Windows does not recognize the code signing certificate of the UPLINX installer.
-The UPLINX code signing certificate is based on SSL.COM Certificate Authority (CA) as root certificate.
-If the root certificate is not present, Windows cannot validate the UPLINX certificate and above error message will be displayed.
+If those two certificates are not present, Windows cannot validate the UPLINX certificate and above error message will be displayed.
 When internet access is present, Windows will automatically download new root certificates.
 So this issue occurs on disconnected (no internet access) machines that have not been Windows updated.

-If the release date of the UPLINX Installer is after after May 2023, please follow the steps below to install the required root certificate from SSL.COM.
+If the release date of the UPLINX Installer is after after March 2026, please follow the steps below to install the required root certificate from SSL.COM.

-Option 3: How to see the Root Certificate Path?
+How to see the Root Certificate Path?

 Right click on the UPLINX installer executable in Windows File Explorer and select Properties > Digital Signatures > Details > View Certificate > tab Certification Path.